-Stanton D. Sloane - President, Chief Executive Officer and Director Martin B. Bloch - Chief Scientist Oleandro Mancini - Senior Vice President, Business Development Steven Strang - President, FEI-Zyfer Thomas McClelland - Vice President, Advanced Development Adrian Lalicata - Vice President, RF & Microwave Systems Steven L. Bernstein - Chief Financial Officer, Secretary and Treasurer
+Stanton D. Sloane - President, Chief Executive Officer and Director Oleandro Mancini - Senior Vice President, Business Development

+Steven Strang - President, FEI-Zyfer

+Thomas McClelland - Senior Vice President and Chief Scientist Adrian Lalicata - Vice President, RF & Microwave Systems

+John Caulfield - Vice President of Manufacturing

+Steven L. Bernstein - Chief Financial Officer, Secretary and Treasurer

-For biographical information concerning Dr. Sloane and Mr. Bloch, see "Proposal No. 1 - Election of Directors" above.
+For biographical information concerning Dr. Sloane, see "Proposal No. 1 - Election of Directors" above.

-Oleandro Mancini, age 70, joined the Company in August 2000 as Vice President, Business Development and was promoted to Senior Vice President, Business Development in 2010.
+Oleandro Mancini, age 71, joined the Company in August 2000 as Vice President, Business Development and was promoted to Senior Vice President, Business Development in 2010.
 Prior to joining the Company, Mr. Mancini had served as Vice President, Sales and Marketing at Satellite Transmission Systems, Inc. since 1998 and from 1995 to 1998 as Vice President, Business Development at Cardion, Inc., a Siemens A.G. company.
 From 1987 to 1995, he held the position of Vice President, Engineering at Cardion, Inc.

-Steven Strang, age 55 was named President of FEI-Zyfer, Inc., effective May 1, 2005.
+Steven Strang, age 56, was named President of FEI-Zyfer, Inc., effective May 1, 2005.
 Previously, Mr. Strang was Executive Vice President of this subsidiary and its predecessor companies where he has served for 20 years in various technical and management positions.

-Thomas McClelland, age 64, joined the Company as an engineer in 1984 and was elected Vice President, Commercial Products in March 1999.
+Thomas McClelland, age 66, joined the Company as an engineer in 1984 and was elected Vice President, Commercial Products in March 1999.
 In fiscal year 2011, Mr. McClelland's title was modified to Vice President Advanced Development to describe his expanded role in the Company.
+On January 28, 2020, Mr. McClelland was named Senior Vice President and Chief Scientist of the Company.

-Adrian Lalicata, age 72, joined the Company in 2006 as Vice President, RF & Microwave Systems.
+Adrian Lalicata, age 73, joined the Company in 2006 as Vice President, RF & Microwave Systems.
 Prior to joining the Company, Mr. Lalicata served as Vice President of Engineering at Herley-CTI and Communication Techniques, a Dover Company.
 Mr. Lalicata has served as Director of Engineering at Microphase Corp. and Adcomm, Inc. He also held leading engineering positions at Loral Electronic Systems, Cardion Electronics, and Airborne Instruments Laboratories.